Why did I make this? Frankly I'm not sure.

 Burglar’s Buddy ****: Good, broad spectrum survaliance defeating.
 Only shame is the low duration.

-Curse of the Putrid Husk (DM) ****: Holy shit?
-An outright save or die as a second level spell?
+Curse of the Putrid Husk (DM) ****: An outright save or die as a second level spell?!
+This has none of the restrictions (long casting time, bad range) of spells like Sleep, Hold Person, or (in normal Dnd) Color Spray.

-Darkvision ***: This can be acomplished with tech, but it’s expensive and clumbersome.
+Darkvision ***: This can be accomplished with tech, but it’s expensive and cumbersome.

 Dataread **: Doesn’t really do anything common tech can’t, but has some niche uses if you can’t take the original with you.
 Whoever wrote this doesn’t know how a bar code works.